 The power distribution centers will be pre-engineered, single-story metal buildings supported above grade to provide cable access beneath the structures by reinforced concrete pier foundation.
 The power distribution centers will house electrical switchgear, MCCs, and DCS/SIS remote I/O cabinets.
+The power distribution centers will be approximately 30 feet by 80 feet elevated approximately ten feet above grade.
 The control building and power distribution centers will be provided with HVAC equipment as required for equipment and personnel.